 To the right of the authority section of a URL we have a hierarchical structure of directories (or folders), paths and files.
-Since the earliest days of computer network operating systems, slashes have been used to separate directories and files, and to create paths (e.g. Unix and Linux use the forward slash “/”, and MSDOS the back slash “\”).
+Since the earliest days of computer network operating systems, slashes have been used to separate directories and files, and to create paths (e.g. Unix and Linux use the forward slash “/”, and MS DOS the backslash “\”).
 The WWW has inherited a similar structure of forward slashes (“/”) to separate each subsequently lower level, creating a unique path to the location of every single resource within the website.

 The path may also contain other parts such as URL parameters (query strings or URL variables).
-They are used to send (by means of the URL) pieces of information from one web page to another web page; or from client to server.
+They are used to sending (by means of the URL) pieces of information from one web page to another web page; or from client to server.
 They may contain lots of useful data: from search queries and link referrals, to product details and user preferences, and much more.
-They feature a lot on ecommerce sites, for example.
+Furthermore, they feature a lot on ecommerce sites, for example.
 Parameters are the bits that follow a question mark (?).
 They typically contain a name and a value separated by an equal sign (=).
 Multiple parameters can be included in a URL, with each separated by an ampersand (&).

 HTML – Hypertext Markup Language